It is a severe infection that extends under the skin and affects soft tissues, such as skin and fat.

 - The bites of animals or humans.

-There are several bacteria that can cause cellulitis, among them Streptococcus and Staphylococcus are the two most common species.
+Several bacteria can cause cellulitis; among them, Streptococcus and Staphylococcus are the two most common species.

 The actual type of bacteria that causes the infection depends on the nature of the exposure, such as infections resulting from a cut, the bite of a cat or dog, or swimming with broken skin.

 Cellulite can sometimes start even on the skin that has not been broken.